 Reading a book in its original language is, in our opinion, one of the best parts of learning a new language.
-Sure, literature in translation is great, but if you really love an author it’s worth it to read their original writing.
-However, if you’re not too far into learning the language, it can be pretty difficult.
+Sure, literature in translation is great, but it’s worth it to read a book in its original language.
+But if you’re not too far into learning the language, it can be pretty difficult.
 Staring at a paragraph for 15 minutes trying to figure out what it means isn’t exactly a good time.
-We gathered together some tips to make foreign language reading more fun and more educational!
+We gathered together some tips to make reading in other languages more fun and more educational!

 If you just want some good books to start reading in other languages, scroll to the bottom to see our language-specific guides.

 Instead, find books that are more your speed when you’re starting out.
-You can start with children’s literature, like Le Petit Prince.
+Start with children’s literature, like Le Petit Prince.
 While this might not sound too exciting, we assure you there are a lot of good children’s books around the world, and this is your chance to explore them.

-If you already have a vague idea of what’s going on in a book, that can be very helpful.
-Knowing the plot can guide you along as you try to understand the words.
-You’re already figuring out new vocab and grammatical rules; plot can be one less thing to worry about.
+If you already have a vague idea of what’s going on in a book, that will be very helpful.
+Knowing the plot will guide you along as you try to understand the words.
+You’re already figuring out new vocab and grammatical rules; plot is the least of your worries.
 You can also have the English version of the book and read it along with the other version, but be warned that it won’t necessarily be a word-for-word translation, which could throw you off.

-If you don’t feel like re-reading, though, there are other options for making the foreign language reading experience a little easier.
+If you don’t feel like re-reading, though, there are other options for making the reading in other languages a little easier.
 Graphic novels, for example, are useful because the visuals provide context clues for the text.
 Anything that can guide you along in your reading is worth considering!